-Schedule changes to a project will not be considered, however, time extensions are allowed as specified in Section 31.
-The ATP will not fund any cost increases to a project, except for Caltrans implemented projects as outlined in Section VIII.
+Schedule changes to a project will not be considered.
+Time extensions are allowed as specified in Section 31.
+ATP will not participate in any cost increases to the project.
+Any cost increases should be funded from other fund sources.
 If there is a change in the cost estimate, the implementing agency must notify Caltrans as soon as possible.
 The written notification should explain the change and the plan to cover the increase.